rouzbehshi/Frizzle/README.md

 of the input climate model.
 The ANN models analyze the temporal pattern of climate variables from historical values and obtain the temporal pattern of each climate variable.
+A separate ANN model for average temperature, shortwave radiation, humidity, and wind speed is trained on the historical values from bias-corrected hourly reanalysis WFDE5.
-The trained models will be used as transformation functions, transforming the climate models with daily resolution into hourly.
+The trained models will be used as transformation functions, transforming other climate models with daily resolution into hourly.
 ![Mrs. Frizzle](plots/Mrs._Frizzle.webp)
 *The Magic School Bus - Goes Cellular - Ep.
 44 was the inspiration of this